 The following is a development update.
 Development updates will not provide CEO/patent news.

 It’s been a relatively slow month progress-wise due to several team members taking pre-planned summer holidays.
-That being said, we’ve made substantial progress toward completing the items planned for in the May update.
+That being said, we’ve made substantial progress toward completing the items planned for in the May development update.

 As revealed in our last update, the STATIC Simulation System (SSS) is an ongoing effort to create a substitute for the STATIC network.
 The SSS allows us to refine the DICOM API and will ultimately serve as a future development tool for localized DApps testing.